xbanks/kirkshoop.github.io/_posts/2016-12-05-calling_the_twitter_stream_api.md

 [youtube](https://www.youtube.com/watch?v=QFcy-jQpvBg)

 ## twitter analysis application
 The code for the application is on [github](https://github.com/kirkshoop/twitter).
-I deveop and test this application on OS X, but I chose all the dependencies to make it likely to work on other platfroms with minimum effort.
+I develop and test this application on OS X, but I chose all the dependencies to make it likely to work on other platforms with minimum effort.
 On OS X I was able to `brew install` some dependencies and use `CMake` to install others.

 ## twitter stream API
 I found this [c++ gist that calls the twitter stream api](https://gist.github.com/komasaru/9c78a278f6916548f146).